nborrmann/jodel_api/README.rst

 Jodels from a larger timeframe than the usual ``get_posts()`` methods can access.

-For unimplemented endpoints, check the github issues.
+For unimplemented endpoints, check issue #22.

 You can pass additional arguments (such as proxies and timeouts) to all API calls through the ``**xargs`` argument that will be passed to the